relevantGRC/grc-suite/README.md

 ## Project Vision

-This GRC Portfolio Hub is my initiative to empower Governance, Risk, and Compliance professionals in showcasing their practical AWS GRC engineering implementation skills.
-Drawing from my 15 years of cybersecurity experience and deep expertise in GRC Engineering, I've created this repository to bridge the gap between theoretical knowledge and hands-on expertise by providing ready-to-deploy labs, comprehensive guidance, and a structured portfolio framework.
+This GRC Suite is my initiative to empower Governance, Risk, and Compliance professionals with technical implementation skills.
+Drawing from my cybersecurity experience and deep expertise in GRC Engineering and Auditing, I've created this repository to bridge the gap between theoretical knowledge and hands-on expertise, comprehensive guidance, and a structured portfolio framework.

-My mission is to create the industry's premier open-source resource for GRC professionals to demonstrate practical AWS GRC engineering skills through guided, hands-on experiences that directly align with employer needs and AWS best practices.
+My mission is to create the industry's premier open-source resource for GRC professionals to demonstrate practical GRC skills through guided, hands-on experiences that directly align with best practices.

 ## About the Author